rjsf-team/react-jsonschema-form/README.md

 ### Q: Does rjsf support `oneOf`, `anyOf`, multiple types in an array, etc.?

-A: Not yet, but perhaps you will be the person whose PR will finally add the feature in a way that gets merged.
+A: Not yet (except for a special case where you can use `oneOf` in [schema dependencies](#schema-depdencies)), but perhaps you will be the person whose PR will finally add the feature in a way that gets merged.
 For inspiration, see [#329](https://github.com/mozilla-services/react-jsonschema-form/pull/329) or [#417](https://github.com/mozilla-services/react-jsonschema-form/pull/417).
 See also: [#52](https://github.com/mozilla-services/react-jsonschema-form/issues/52), [#151](https://github.com/mozilla-services/react-jsonschema-form/issues/151), [#171](https://github.com/mozilla-services/react-jsonschema-form/issues/171), [#200](https://github.com/mozilla-services/react-jsonschema-form/issues/200), [#282](https://github.com/mozilla-services/react-jsonschema-form/issues/282), [#302](https://github.com/mozilla-services/react-jsonschema-form/pull/302), [#330](https://github.com/mozilla-services/react-jsonschema-form/issues/330), [#430](https://github.com/mozilla-services/react-jsonschema-form/issues/430), [#522](https://github.com/mozilla-services/react-jsonschema-form/issues/522), [#538](https://github.com/mozilla-services/react-jsonschema-form/issues/538), [#551](https://github.com/mozilla-services/react-jsonschema-form/issues/551), [#552](https://github.com/mozilla-services/react-jsonschema-form/issues/552), or [#648](https://github.com/mozilla-services/react-jsonschema-form/issues/648).

 ### Q: Will react-jsonschema-form support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?